Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 Importantly, when you write your own template, you need to include the content somehow.
 That somehow is done via `\input{output.tex}` or `#include "./output.typ"`.
 This will include the output of the Markdown conversion in your template file.
-In the future, it may be possible to specify per template, what the output should be called, but for now, it's just `output.tex`.
+If you're using custom preprocessors, you can change the output file of the conversion.
+See [Preprocessing](#preprocessing) for more information.

 ### EPUB Customization

 EPUB support in TiefDownConverter isn’t as fancy as LaTeX or Typst, but you can still tweak it to look nice.
 You don’t get full-blown templates, but you can mess with CSS, fonts, and Lua filters to make it work how you want.

 #### Customizing CSS
 EPUBs use stylesheets to control how everything looks.
 The good news?
 Any `.css` file you drop into `template/my_epub_template/` gets automatically loaded.
 No need to mess with the manifest—just throw in your styles and you’re good.

 Example CSS:
 ```css